FayFrost107/Thermal_Fertility_Meta-Analysis/README.md

    - Output / reproduction_meta-analysis_excHUM251.RData
    - Output / longevity_meta-analysis.RData

-     The Rdata fil for the survival meta-analysis is not provided as the number of effect sizes is quite small and the models can be run quickly on the fly.
+     The Rdata file for the survival meta-analysis is not provided as the number of effect sizes is quite small and the models can be run quickly on the fly.

+A summary of the completed analysis for temperature effects on reproduction and longevity are given in the Rmarkdown folder.
+The files "meta_reproduction.qmd" and "meta_longevity.qmd" provide a comprehensive explanation of the final models used in each analysis and the results that were obtained.